-- Off.
-There is no electrical power. - Make sure that power is supplied to the electrical outlet and that the Powerline device is not plugged into an extension cord, power strip, or surge protector. - Press the Factory Reset button on the Powerline device for two seconds to return the device to its factory default settings. - Amber.
-Power saving mode occurs when the Ethernet link is inactive for more than ten minutes.
-The Ethernet link is inactive when: - The Ethernet cable is unplugged. - The peripheral device that is connected through the Ethernet port is turned off.
+- Make sure that power is supplied to the electrical outlet and that the Powerline device is not plugged into an extension cord, power strip, or surge protector. - Press the Factory Reset button on the Powerline device for two seconds to return the device to its factory default settings.

+If the Power LED is amber, the adapter is in power saving mode.
+The adapter enters power saving mode occurs when the Ethernet link is inactive for more than ten minutes.
+The Ethernet link is inactive if any of the following occurs:

+- The Ethernet cable is unplugged.

+- The peripheral device that is connected through the Ethernet port is turned off.

-- The Powerline adapter is idle. - > To wake a Powerline device from power saving mode: - 1.
-Connect a powered-on Ethernet device to one end of the Ethernet cable. - 2.
+- The Powerline adapter is idle.

+To wake a Powerline device from power saving mode:

+- 1. Connect a powered-on Ethernet device to one end of the Ethernet cable. - 2.
 Connect the Powerline device to the other end of the Ethernet cable.